CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 To break out swp3 into four 10G ports, run the `net add interface swp3 breakout 4x10G` command.

-On Mellanox switches with the Spectrum ASIC and 64-port Broadcom switches, you need to disable the next port.
+On Mellanox switches with the Spectrum ASIC, you need to disable the next port.
 The following example command disables swp4.

 ```
 cumulus@switch:~$ net add interface swp4 breakout disabled